Book an Appointment at Centre Ostéo La Conversion

 Practical information before your visit

-What to bring
+What to bring if possible

 - Any relevant past examinations: X-rays, MRIs, medical reports, bone densitometry in case of osteoporosis